 The Trailblazing Women of WNY Monument Project

-The Trailblazing Women of Western New York Monument Project was initiated in 2017 by the Erie County Commission on the Status of Women in conjunction with the University at Buffalo Gender Institute.
+The Trailblazing Women of Western New York Monument Project was initiated in 2017 by the Erie County Commission on the Status of Women in conjunction with several community partners including the Buffalo History Museum, the University at Buffalo Gender Institute, the Buffalo and Erie County Public Library, the Michigan Street African American Heritage Corridor, the Seneca Nation, Erie County Executive Mark Poloncarz, and the Erie County Legislature.
 The purpose of the project is to highlight and celebrate the significant contribution of women in the development of this region and the country.

 In the past twenty years, countries throughout the world have been realizing the importance of memorializing the significant contributions made by women to their societies.
 For centuries, these contributions had gone unacknowledged, resulting in very few monuments to women compared to those of men in our built environment.
-At present, 8% of our monuments in the United States honor women and in Buffalo, only 2% do so.
+At present, less than 10% of our monuments in the United States honor women.

-To kick off this project three trailblazing leaders from Western New York will be placed at Old County Hall, located at 100 Franklin Street.
+Statues of the three trailblazing leaders from Western New York were placed at Old County Hall, located at 100 Franklin Street in 2024.

 The first professional woman architect in the United States, Louise Blanchard Bethune was a national leader in the architectural profession during the Gilded Age.
 A staunch advocate for equal pay for equal work, Bethune advocated for co-education and design excellence in educational design.
 She was the architect of the Hotel Lafayette.